prism-break/prism-break/README.md

 **Warning:** When doing a complete site translation, do not translate the `"protocols"`, `"categories"`, or `"slug"` values to your language.
 Translating the `"slug"` will break URLs when switching between languages.
 Translating `"protocols"` and `"categories"` should be done in the `./source/locales/*.json` file instead.

+If you want to translate protocol descriptions, names, or URLs, this data resides in:

+    ./source/db/protocols/*.json

 If you're interested in translating the site itself (all the nouns, verbs, and sentences that make up the static portion of the site), look here:

     ./source/locales/*.json